NNPDF/nnpdf/doc/sphinx/source/usage/api.md

 ```

 The `input2` dictionary is visually almost identical the corresponding `validphys2` runcard, we just
-need to be careful the seperate items with commas, that all dict keys are strings and that
+need to be careful the separate items with commas, that all dict keys are strings and that
 the typing is correct for the various inputs, we can always look up the appropriate typing by using
 the `validphys --help` functionality.

-## Creating figures in the validphys style
+## Creating figures in the `validphys` style

 If a figure is created using the api, as with the first example: